brotatotes/bht-automation/bht gen 2/Matthew/Chapter 13/Matthew 13 50 bht.md

 # Matthew 13:50 Commentary Help Text

 ## BHT:
-The language used in this passage mirrors the words used in Matthew 13:42, adding a weighty and solemn tone to the conclusion of the parables.
-By repeating these words, the passage emphasizes the severity of the judgment being portrayed, as the wicked are thrown into the fiery furnace.
-This powerful image serves as a reminder of the eternal consequences for those who reject God's truth.
-Furthermore, this passage holds historical significance, representing the final stage and culmination of the Church's earthly journey.
-It prompts reflection on the end times and urges believers to strive for faithfulness amidst the challenges of the Church militant.
+This passage echoes the exact words spoken in Matthew 13:42, adding a solemn tone to the conclusion of Jesus' parables.
+The repetition emphasizes the importance of understanding the severe outcome for those who reject the teachings of Christ.
+The vivid imagery of being cast into the furnace of fire paints a clear picture of the eternal punishment that awaits the unrighteous.
+It serves as a stark reminder of the final moments of the Church's existence on earth.

 ## Choicest Commentary Quotes:
 ### Philip Schaff: